themanyone/whisper_dictation/README.md

 If `whisper-server` is slow or refuses to use VRAM when it is supposed to, reboot.
 Or try and reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.

-If whisper-server was compiled with ffmpeg, it needs to be restarted with --convert flag or no output will be generated.
-This might be a whisper.cpp bug.
-If started as a service: After editing `~/.config/systemd/user/whisper.service` to add the `--convert` flag, run `systemctl --user daemon-reload`.
+The whisper-server should be compiled with ffmpeg.
+If already running, it needs to be restarted with --convert flag or no output will be generated from our .mp3 files.

+(If you don't want to use .mp3 and --convert it should be a simple code modification to send .wav files instead.
+Then optionally edit `~/.config/systemd/user/whisper.service` to remove the `--convert` flag & run `systemctl --user daemon-reload`.)

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.
 Or use `-ng` option to avoid using VRAM altogether.
 It might be half as fast.
 But delays are not that noticeable with a modern CPU.

 Edit `~/.config/whisper_dictation/config.json` to change server locations from localhost to wherever they reside on the network.
 You can also change the port numbers.
-Just make sure servers and clients are in agreement on which port to use.
+Just make sure servers and clients are in agreement.
 Environment variables (`WHISPER_URL`, `CHAT_URL`) override the config file at runtime.

 Test clients and servers.